RandomBlbosti/Fuck-It-Up-Translator/README.md

 A random program I made out of boredom.
 Translates a phrase to an amount of different languages, then back into your desired language.

 # Suggestions
-If you have a suggestions, send me a discord message (RandomB#6160) or make an issue!
+If you have a suggestion, send me a discord message (RandomB#6160) or make an issue!

 # Features
 1. Phrase Translate (translates a phrase you enter, doesn't work with new lines)